Claim: Dell Hospital will donate 15¢ towards the care of Maria, a raped child, every time a particular text message is forwarded.

 A false text message has been circulating that describes an incident involving a 5-year old girl.
 The message states that every time you forward it to someone, Dell Children's Medical Center will donate 15 cents to cover the child's healthcare expenses.
 This message is spam and is in no way affiliated with Dell Children's Medical Center or the Seton Family of Hospitals.
 If you receive this message, please delete it.

 As demonstrated so aptly by public efforts to provide relief to earthquake victims in Haiti, beneficences initiated by cell phone generally involve a tracking and billing mechanism that requires participants to text a specific short word or phrase to a particular (five-digit) number, not the willy-nilly forwarding of a explanatory narrative to as many people as possible.

 In 2009 we began to note that "Forward this message to help fund medical care for a sick or dying child" appeals were beginning to appear as cell phone text messages as well as being passed in e-mail.
-That trend continues into 2010, with the "shot 14-year-old boy" just another iteration of the same basic hoax that falsely claims the American Cancer Society, the Make-A-Wish Foundation, or some other
+That trend continues into the present, with the "shot 14-year-old boy" just another iteration of the same basic hoax that falsely claims the American Cancer Society, the Make-A-Wish Foundation, or some other

 large entity will donate a predetermined amount of money every time a particular message is forwarded.
 Such leg-pulls have been circulating via e-mail since 1997.